 As for Figma, it was mentioned in just 9% of the job offers for youngsters, and only 9 times across all vacancies for seniors.
 Perhaps, ‘new-school’ designers and young startups appreciate Figma for its mobility and real-time collaboration, while the ‘old-school’ professionals love Sketch for its wealthy library of plugins and extensions.
 Anyhow, if you don’t know either Sketch or Figma, start with Sketch.
 If you currently know one of these tools, it would be wise to learn the second, as they can perfectly complement each other.

-If you already know both, consider getting familiar with Framer, Wireframe, or Balsamiq.
+If you already know both, don’t forget to include them in your designer resume, and consider getting familiar with Framer, Wireframe, or Balsamiq.
 These applications were mentioned in about 10% of the senior vacancies, and 7% of the junior jobs.
 However, it’s not necessary to spend time learning the specifics of all these applications.
 As they all have similar functionality, choose those which seem more practical to you and your potential employer.

 3. The good ol’ HTML